 Parents.
-You think your job is difficult when your child is toddling around in diapers, but then your child comes up with the crazy idea of studying abroad.
+You think your job is difficult when your child is toddling around in diapers, but then your young adult comes up with the crazy idea of studying abroad.
 Now you’re worried.
 Maybe you’re worried about finances.
 Maybe it’s safety.
 Maybe you’re concerned that your child just isn’t capable of something like this.

 These concerns are natural, and the Center for Global Engagement would like to help you alleviate some of these worries.
 Please peruse the entire website in order to get an idea of what study abroad entails and what the preparations are, particularly the FAQ section.
 In addition, below are short statements by parents of students who have already studied abroad.

 If you have further questions, or would like to speak with the parent of a student who has already studied in another country, contact CGE at email@example.com, or 405-491-6368.

 Alan Woodcock, father of Rhea Woodcock

 San José, Costa Rica